LivePersonInc/knowledge-center-archive/_release/August 2020/week-of-august-3rd.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

+## [Enhanced Agent Workspace] All conversations filter enhancement
+### Enhancement (NAW 1.16)

+A couple of enhancements were made for the All Conversations filter of the enhanced Agent Workspace, providing users with an improved filtering experience for the following KPIs:
+* Duration
+* MCS
+* Response time

+## [Enhanced Agent Workspace] Conversational command results not displayed for conversations joined via 'All Conversations’
+### Bug fix (NAW 1.16)

+A bug has been discovered in the All Conversations list of the enhanced Agent Workspace, causing conversational command results to not be displayed for conversations joined via the 'All Conversations’ tab.
+This bug has been fixed and the function output is now shown for all relevant conversations.

+## [Enhanced Agent Workspace]  Conversational command disappears when using the 'Enter' key to execute it
+### Bug fix (NAW 1.16)

+A bug has been discovered in the enhanced Agent Workspace, causing the conversational commands to disappear when using the 'Enter' key to execute them.
+This bug has been fixed and the ‘Enter’ key now works as expected for this use case.

+## [Enhanced Agent Workspace] All conversations - Spaces between characters not accepted when searching for a skill filter
+### Bug fix (NAW 1.16)

+A bug has been discovered in the All Conversations list filter of the enhanced Agent Workspace, preventing users from searching for skills containing multiple words.
+This bug has been fixed and space is now an acceptable character in the skill filter search field.

 ## Rate Limiting
 ### New feature (UMS 3.28)
 Available to all customers: yes (if feature flag is enabled)